-Melt-in-your-mouth lamb stew, with sweet carrots and starchy parsnips that simmer slowly in a bone broth-tomato medley, warms the body and soul on any wintery eve.
-Best served with a side of crackling wood fire and cozy blanket.
+Slow cooked lamb stew is a melt-in-your-mouth masterpiece, with sweet carrots and starchy parsnips that simmer slowly in a bone broth-tomato medley, warming the body and soul on any wintery eve.

-- Pinch of pink Himalayan or Celtic sea salt, plus additional for final seasoning
+- Pinch of sea salt, plus additional for final seasoning

 - Freshly ground pepper, for seasoning